ManuelSchmitz/SCAM/Readme.md

 - Broadcasted from the agent on channel `miners`.
 - Asks for takeoff permission to an airspace section.
+- A new request will replace an existing one.
+(Cancel the old request in favour of the new one.)
+- Not naming a section will cancel any requests. (e.g. sending the empty string)
 - The dispatcher can grant the permission/lock by sending an unicast `miners` message with a `common-airspace-lock-granted` payload.

 #### `common-airspace-lock-released` (ATC)